The School of Social Sciences and Humanities

 - A.S. in Film (partnership with Georgia Film Academy)

-- Teacher Education Pathway (and a Transfer Articulation Agreement with Clayton State University).
+- Teacher Education Pathway (and a Transfer Articulation Agreement with Clayton State University, and Kennesaw State University).

 - Social Work Pathway